StaySortedHQ/interviews/marketing.md

 ## Introduction

 Team Sorted is re-branding the pitch and working on a new website.
-In fact, we'll have a big launch this year, together with the macOS and hihgly-improved iOS app.
+In fact, we'll have a big launch this year, together with the macOS and highly-improved iOS app.

 We're preparing to expand our marketing effort for greater reach.